gatherworkshops/Building-the-Web/_slides/workshop/layoutbuilder/template.md

 notes: |

+  Congratulations, you now have a brand new empty website!

-  You should now be able to see two files and one folder in your Cloud Cannon dashboard.
+  We need to add two files and one folder to our Cloud Cannon dashboard.

-  Check that you can see `index.html`, `style.css` and the `images` folder.
+  Once we are done, we will have `index.html`, `style.css` and an `images` folder.

-  If you can't see these files, go back to the start of this chapter and follow the steps again.

-  Next we will have a quick tour of these starter files.

 ---